 First Policy’s Year (1stPolYear)

-While observing the list of values included in ‘1stPolYear’ it came to attention that there were values higher than 2016 and given the fact that the dataset was of static 2016 data these were considered outliers and removed (values removed > 2016).
+While observing the list of values included in ‘1stPolYear’ it came to attention that there were values higher than 2016 and given the fact that the dataset was of static 2016 data these were considered error data and removed (values removed > 2016).

 Brithday Year (BirthYear)

-On the assumption that there are no individuals born in the 19th century values under the year 1900 were removed as they were considered to be outliers.
+On the assumption that there are no individuals born in the 19th century values under the year 1900 were removed as they were considered to be error data.

 Gross Monthly Salary (GrossMthSalary)

 The description of this variable showed a mean of approximately 2.507 and a maximum value of 55.215.
 The last value seemed odd so a boxplot of the entire column was plotted for a more visual observation of the list.
-It was concluded that there were 2 outliers and these were removed making the data more naturally distributed (values removed > 30.000).
+It was concluded that there were 2 extreme values and these were removed making the data more naturally distributed (values removed > 30.000).

 Customer Monetary Value (CustMonetVal)

-The description of ‘CustMonetVal’ showed a minimum value that was extremely low and there was no way a customer would have such low value.
-As there were other values very far from the mean it was decided to drop all values under -2000, leading to the loss of 14 rows.
+The description of ‘CustMonetVal’ showed a minimum value that was extremely low compared to others.
+It seemed very unlikely to be correc.
+As there were other values very far from the mean it was decided to drop all values under -2000 smoothing for extreme values and possible wrong data, leading to the loss of 14 data pionts.

-Claims Rate (ClaimRate)
+Claims Rate (ClaimsRate)

 The maximum value of ‘ClaimsRate’ appeared to be 4.33 but even though it was a high value it did not seem out of the ordinary.
-It was only after seeing the boxplot that the maximum value was considered an outlier.
+It was only after seeing the boxplot that the maximum value was considered an extreme value.
 It was a single value away from the rest of a naturally distributed list so it was dropped.

 Premiums in LOB: Motor (PremLOBMotor)

-Following the same strategy of looking at a visual representation of the data, outliers were once again spotted.
+Following the same strategy of looking at a visual representation of the data, extreme values were once again spotted.
 This time there were 6 items away from the bulk of the data.
 It was decided to drop all 6 of them (values removed > 2.000).

 Premiums in LOB: Health (PremLOBHealth)

 A boxplot of ‘PremLOBHealth’ showed 2 values excessively far from the rest of the data.
-They were considered outliers and removed from the set (values removed > 5.000).
+They were considered too extreme and removed from the set (values removed > 5.000).

 BOXPLOTS here